-The agency has outstanding bonds payable of \$2,079,712 at June 30, 2011, an increase from the prior year of \$14,981 due to the accretion of principal on capital appreciation bonds totaling \$31,261, offset by a principal payment of \$16,280.
-All of the agency's toll, fee, and fine revenue, less certain expenses, as defined in the indentures of trust, is pledged to repay these bonds.
+The agency had outstanding bonds payable of \$2,103,164, \$2,079,712, and \$2,064,731 at June 30, 2012, 2011, and 2010, an increase of \$23,452 and \$14,981 due to the accretion of principal on capital appreciation bonds totaling \$55,707 and \$31,261, offset by a principal payment of \$32,255 and \$16,280.
+All of the agency's toll, fee, and fine revenue, less certain expenses, as defined in the indentures of trust, are pledged to repay these bonds.
 While toll revenue has generally increased over the last several years and the agency continues to pay its operating costs and debt service, revenue has not grown as fast as originally projected when the bonds were issued.
 Since 2000, the agency has taken numerous measures to help bridge the gap between actual and projected revenue, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the Orange County bankruptcy settlement, and reducing operational costs by competitively bidding the major operations related contracts.
-The agency has achieved the required coverage ratio of 1.3x Annual Debt Service since the bonds were issued; however, absent capital infusion, it was anticipated that compliance would not be maintained as early as fiscal year 2007.
+The agency has achieved the required coverage ratio of 1.3x annual debt service since the bonds were issued; however, absent capital infusion, it was anticipated that compliance would not be maintained as early as FY 2007.

 During FY11, bondholders consented to amending the master indentures and approved a supplemental indenture to revise the agency's debt service coverage ratio requirement from 1.3x to 1.0x with a requirement that the agency continues to optimize revenues and amend certain terms of \$430 million of the convertible capital appreciation bonds.
 The bonds amended had original maturity dates in 2018, 2020, 2022, 2023, and 2024, and the changes approved included changing the originally scheduled maturity dates to 2037, 2038, 2040, 2041, and 2042, respectively.
 The bond amendment and new supplemental indenture improves the agency's financial position by reducing coverage ratio requirements and reducing annual debt service payments for the next 13 years.
-As part of the amendment, the agency will have the ability to use cash available in reserves to meet the debt service coverage ratio requirement if needed, however, the agency is required to optimize net toll revenues on an annual basis.
-After payment of debt service and fulfillment of debt service reserve funds, any remaining net operating revenue will be deposited into the toll stabilization fund to be used primarily for future debt service.
-The supplemental indenture provides for the amended bonds to begin a 10 year accretion period during which time interest on the bonds will accrue at the same rates prior to the amended terms.
-Subsequent to the accretion period, a portion of the interest payable shall be junior lien interest.
+As part of the amendment, the agency will have the ability to use cash available in reserves to meet the debt service coverage ratio requirement if needed; however, the agency is required to optimize net toll revenues on an annual basis.
+The supplemental indenture provides for the amended bonds to begin a 10-year accretion period during which time interest on the bonds will accrue at the same rates prior to the amended terms.
+Subsequent to the accretion period, a portion of the interest payable on the amended bonds shall be junior lien interest.
 Such interest is junior and subordinate to the principal of and other interest on the balance of the outstanding bonds not amended by the supplemental indenture.

 The agency has several debt covenants contained in the master indentures of trust.
-Management of the agency represents that the agency was in compliance with all of its covenants as of and for the year ended June 30, 2011.
+Management of the agency represents that the agency was in compliance with all of its covenants as of and for the years ended June 30, 2012 and 2011.